mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 29. Journey, Game triggers - service which is responsible to reward a user with items and boxes on some event
 30. Language support - MVP-1 Ua, Next En, etc
 31. Currency support - MVP-1 UAH, Next USD or EUR looking at Trump :D, Next cryptocurrencies
-32. To find solutions for different tasks, like math, programming, or simple business and optimization process tasks for increasing rent prize of your monopoly and you can do it when other players are doing their steps
+32. To find solutions for different tasks, like math, programming, or simple business and optimization process tasks for increasing rent prize of your monopoly, and you can do it when other players are doing their steps

 ## Entities

 * User - a real person that are registered in the system
 * Player - user in game
 * Room - special place where user waiting other players to start a game
 * Dice - random roller to go over the tiles
 * Tile - a cell on monopoly map
 * Bank - game entity that responsible to give user money, give loans etc
-* User Property - purchased by user tiles, it can be single business or monopoly
+* Player Property - purchased by player tiles, it can be single business or monopoly
+* Inventory - user items from boxes and prizes
+* Monopoly - a set of tiles of the same type
+* Box - gacha box with random items
+* Key - a key to open a box
 * Star/House - upgrade monopoly tiles, possible to have 4 small stars
 * Big start / Hotel - The fifth and last upgrade for monopoly tile

+### Dices

+* Single dice 1 - 6 - used in jackpot tile
+* Double dice 1 - 6 x 1 - 6 - basic mode, equal values give you chance to go once more, but it can be only 3 times
+* Triple dice 1 - 6 x 1 - 6 x 1 - 6 - drops randomly in fast game mode, equal numbers on tree dices give you chance to go on any tile
+* Bus dice - Is special dice that can be used in fast mode for choosing where to go it drops randomly in fast game mode

 ## Game modes

 * Regular mode - basic monopoly game.
 User goes, buys, upgrades and trades with other players
 * Fast mode - monopoly with additional dice and even dice types like a bus,
 * Special mode - additional features like deposits, stocks